 Sarah (names changed to protect client confidentiality) had just returned from the trip of a lifetime.
 She’d spent weeks traveling around North Africa and the Middle East and was finally back on American soil.
 But something wasn’t quite right.
 She’d briefly been very sick for a day or two while she was in Africa and assumed it was food poisoning.
 Sarah recovered and forgot about it, but her digestion had been off ever since.
 She suffered random bouts of diarrhea and suddenly had uncomfortable gas and bloating when she ate certain foods.
+She could no longer eat gluten or dairy without an unpleasant reaction.
 Her doctor gave her a round of antibiotics, but that made her feel worse.
 After numerous tests, she still didn’t have an answer.
 Her doctor said she probably had post-infectious IBS and that it might go away in time, but Sarah felt angry and powerless after hearing there was not much she could do meantime.

 I hear stories like Paul’s and Sarah’s weekly in my nutrition coaching practice.
 Some are healthy young people who have never given much thought to digestion until they felt their gut was turning on them.
 Others have been struggling with digestive issues as long as they can remember.
 Often they are afraid to go out in public because they never know when they’ll urgently need a bathroom.
 What they all have in common is being bounced around between too many doctors and gastroenterologists with an IBS diagnosis and not much else to go on.